How do I contact your office?

 Interpreters at the Polls

-If you cannot speak English, or if you communicate only with sign language, you may have an interpreter help you communicate with election officials.
-You may select any registered voter in your county to be your interpreter.
+If you cannot speak English, or if you communicate only with sign language, you may have an interpreter help you communicate with election clerks.
+You may designate anyone to be your interpreter, provided that person is not your employer, an agent thereof, or an agent of your union.
 If you cannot read the ballot, your interpreter may translate the ballot for you in the voting booth after taking the Oath of Assistance.